Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-Umina Beach suburb has a median taxpayer income of $47,819 and an average income of $72,031 according to AreaSearch's aggregation of the latest postcode level ATO data for financial year 2023.
-Nationally, the median income is lower at $60,817 with an average of $83,030.
-By September 2025, estimated incomes would be approximately $52,056 (median) and $78,413 (average), considering an 8.86% growth since financial year 2023.
-Census data indicates that Umina Beach's household, family, and personal incomes rank modestly, between the 26th and 30th percentiles.
-Income distribution shows that 5,069 residents, or 28.9%, earn $1,500 - 2,999 weekly, which is consistent with the surrounding region's trend of 30.9% in the same category.
+Umina Beach suburb has a median taxpayer income of $47,819 and an average of $72,031 based on the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is higher than national averages, with Greater Sydney's median income at $60,817 and average income at $83,030 during this period.
+By September 2025, estimated incomes would be approximately $52,056 (median) and $78,413 (average), accounting for an 8.86% Wage Price Index growth since financial year 2023.
+Census data indicates that household, family, and personal incomes in Umina Beach rank modestly, between the 26th and 30th percentiles.
+Income distribution shows that the largest segment consists of 5,069 residents earning $1,500 - $2,999 weekly, comprising 28.9% of the population, which aligns with broader trends in the surrounding region at 30.9%.
 Housing affordability pressures are severe, with only 79.8% of income remaining after housing costs, ranking at the 24th percentile.
 The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income